-CCU's College of Adult and Graduate Studies has many courses that appeal to students who want to enrich their lives and advance their learning without earning a specific degree.
+CCU's College of Adult and Graduate Studies has many graduate and adult courses that appeal to students who want to enrich their lives and advance their learning – without earning a specific degree.
 Great faculty and the community of scholars draw many students to come and learn at CCU.
-In addition, licensed educators come to CCU to earn the credits necessary to maintain their credentials, while others gain valuable classroom experience and a professional certificate.
+In addition, licensed educators come to CCU to earn the non-degree program credits necessary to maintain their credentials, while others gain valuable classroom experience and a professional certificate.

-For these students, the non-degree seeking program is the best option.
-It allows them to register for courses without choosing a major or seeking a specific degree.
+For these students, non-degree courses are the best option.
+It allows them to register for adult degree programs and courses without choosing a major or seeking a specific degree.

-Non-degree students taking undergraduate courses are required to have a high school diploma or GED.
+A non-degree seeking student taking undergraduate courses is required to have a high school diploma or GED.
 Non-degree students taking graduate courses are required to have a bachelor's degree.

 Please note that tuition is due upon registration.
 Financial aid is not applicable to non-degree credit earned.

-Contact an Enrollment Counselor at the College of Adult and Graduate Studies Center nearest you if you have questions or would like to talk to someone about registering for classes at CCU.
+Contact an Enrollment Counselor at the College of Adult and Graduate Studies Center nearest you if you have questions or would like to talk to someone about registering for adult programs or classes at CCU.

 Call CCU at: